header logo

 4. Len Bias didn’t die

-Len Bias, selected second overall by the Boston Celtics in the 1986 NBA Draft, was one of the NBA’s most promising talents and was seen as the ideal successor to Larry Bird.
-Bias had a promising career at the University of Maryland, winning ACC Player of the Year twice and being one of the players expected to turn the Celtics around.
-However, just hours after being selected, Bias died from cocaine use, a tragedy that cost not only the Celtics but the NBA as a whole a great talent.
+Len Bias, the second overall pick by the Boston Celtics in the 1986 NBA Draft, was considered one of the NBA’s most promising talents and the ideal successor to Larry Bird.
+Bias had a stellar career at the University of Maryland, winning ACC Player of the Year twice and emerging as one of the key figures expected to revitalize the Celtics.

 Biggest what ifs in soccer: Len Bias didn't die